Lettuce Turnip The Beet

 ------------------------------------------

 Asparagus is notorious for making your pee smell, but what benefits does it have?
 For starters, it's low calorie while offering many B vitamins.
-These include thiamin, riboflavin, and folate.
-Additionally, asparagus contains a significant amount of vitamin K, copper, and iron, in addition to antioxidants.
-It supports heart health, aids healthy pregnancy through folate, and may act as a natural diuretic (hence the smelly pee).
+These include thiamin, riboflavin, and folate, which helps form DNA and RNA.
+Additionally, asparagus contains a significant amount of vitamin K, copper, and iron.
+Additionally, asparagus contains the antioxidants quercetin and kaempferol, which can lower blood pressure and reduce inflammation, as well as protodioscin, which can increase libido and decrease the negative effects of stress.
+It supports heart and ovarian health, aids healthy pregnancy through folate, and may act as a natural diuretic (hence the smelly pee).
 Asparagus is also (just barely) a high protein vegetable (as is arugula), containing 2.2 g of protein and 20 calories per 100 g.

 Serving Size: 1 cup (134 g)